Broadbeach Waters, Queensland: Education

 There are no schools in Broadbeach Waters.
-The nearest government primary schools are Broadbeach State School in neighboring Broadbeach to the south-east and Surfers Paradise State School in neighbouring Surfers Paradise to the north-east.
-The nearest government secondary school is Merrimac State High School in neighboring Mermaid Waters to the south.
+The nearest government primary schools are Broadbeach State School in neighbouring Broadbeach to the south-east and Surfers Paradise State School in neighbouring Surfers Paradise to the north-east.
+The nearest government secondary school is Merrimac State High School in neighbouring Mermaid Waters to the south.

 Amenities

 There are a number of parks in the suburb, including: